chrischow/wordle_solver/README.md

 Therefore, building on the literature to test the hypothesis above, we will:

-1. Test different configurations of a Wordle strategy on the list of recommended seed words (see table above)
+1. Test different Wordle strategies on the list of recommended seed words (see table above)
 2. Present a consistent set of metrics on each Wordle solver's performance

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words.
 The aim of the game is to guess an undisclosed word in six tries.
 On each guess, Wordle will tell you if each letter: